WORDS AS MEDICINE. MIRRORS. MATCHSTICKS.

 For the women unlearning who they were told to be.

-Thoughts, truths, and soul sparks from your favorite provocateur.
+Thoughts, truths, and soul sparks from your favorite dangerous woman.

 START HERE